Graph Unlearning: Evaluation

-\mypara{Metrics} In the design of \sysname, we mainly consider two aspects of performance, unlearning efficiency and model utility. \begin{itemize} \itemsep{-0.5em} \item \mypara{Unlearning Efficiency} Directly measuring the unlearning time for one unlearning request is inaccurate due to the diversity of shards.
+\mypara{Metrics} In the design of \sysname, we mainly consider two aspects of performance, unlearning efficiency and model utility. \begin{itemize}[leftmargin=*] \item \mypara{Unlearning Efficiency} Directly measuring the unlearning time for one unlearning request is inaccurate due to the diversity of shards.
 Thus, we calculate the \textit{average unlearning time} for $100$ independent unlearning requests.
-Concretely, we randomly sample $100$ nodes/edges from the training graph, record the retraining time of their corresponding shard models, and calculate the average retraining time. \item \mypara{Model Utility} We use the \textit{F1 score} to measure the model utility, which is widely used to evaluate the prediction ability of GNN models on multi-class classification~\cite{GL16}.
-The F1 score is a harmonic mean of \textit{precision} and \textit{recall}, and can provide a better measure of the incorrectly classified cases than the accuracy metric. \end{itemize}
+Concretely, we randomly sample $100$ nodes/edges from the training graph, record the retraining time of their corresponding shard models, and calculate the average retraining time.

+\item \mypara{Model Utility} We use the \textit{Micro F1 score} to measure the model utility, which is widely used to evaluate the prediction ability of GNN models on multi-class classification~\cite{GL16}.
+The F1 score is a harmonic mean of \textit{precision} and \textit{recall}, and can provide a good measure of the incorrectly classified cases. \end{itemize}

-\mypara{Competitors} We have two natural baselines in our experiments: The training from scratch method (which is referred to as \scratch) and the random method (which is based on partitioning the training graph randomly rely on Strategy 0, and we refer it to as \random).
+\mypara{Competitors} We have two natural baselines: The training from scratch method (which is referred to as \scratch) and the random method (which is based on partitioning the training graph randomly rely on Strategy 0, and we refer it to as \random).
 The \scratch method can achieve good model utility but its unlearning efficiency is low.
 On the other hand, the \random method can achieve high unlearning efficiency but suffers from poor model utility.